MileBuurmeijer/OPCUA-Player/README.md

 ```
   - replace filename1 and filename2 with references to your files without the 'quotes' around them.
   - both data files are CSV based and an example configuration file and data set can be found under resources.
+  - connect with security setting that are allowed, use security policy="none" and message security mode="none" at first
+  - set athentication settings to username = "user" and password="8h5%32@!~" to be able to subscribe to the available nodes

 description:
 - plays a data file with timestamped measurements (or whatever data points there are in the file)